vron7/Aha-s/README.md

 s.indexOf('h')		    // 2
 j.indexOf('h')		    // 2, primitive converted to object
 "John".indexOf('h')         // 2, primitive converted to object
 "John".__proto__ === String.prototype // true, wohooooo

+// Lets say we want to add a feature to all strings in js
+// We modify the prototype property of built-in function constructor String.prototype.isLengthGreaterThan = function(limit) {
+	return this.length > limit;
+}
+"John".isLengthGreaterThan(3) // true, primitive converted to object

 var n = new Number(3)